Ficool

 Luke leaned back in his chair, letting out a slow breath.
 Of the five locations identified, three were already confirmed.
 The mission was progressing well, yet the weight of what lay ahead pressed heavily on his mind.

 Lucian's notes had been especially helpful.
-Their precision impressed him.
+Their precision had impressed him.

 "Almost exactly what my officers suggested," he murmured.
 "Maybe even better."

-"Perhaps a blessed child," he whispered, the words faint.
+"Perhaps a blessed child," he whispered, though the words carried more worry than joy.

 A knock pulled him from his thoughts.
 Tyrion stepped in.
 "My lord, the troops are ready.
-Three hundred knights stand prepared and await your command."
+Two hundred guards and awakened await your command."

 Tyrion nodded.
 "Understood."